nhitran-tuni/webdev1/README.md

 Other exercises must be pulled from the course upstream, see Plussa exercise "Setting upstream".

 The procedure
-- pull the instructions, they are of format exercises/XX_desc/*.html
+- pull the instructions from upstream (not necessary in wk1); exercises are of the format `exercises/XX_desc/*.html` where XX corresponds the exercise week
 - save the required files to your repository: git add FILE; git commit -m "message" FILE; git push
 - give the git URL to Plussa
 - Plussa grades your submission